-According to ISTAT's Annual Report 2022, the most numerous and well-established nationalities in Italy are 5. in the territory with different immigration patterns.
+Again, according to ISTAT's Annual Report 2022 "The Situation of the Country," the most numerous nationalities in Italy and well established in the territory with different immigration patterns are 5.
 The largest one is the Romanian community.
-Though Romania is an EU Member State, Romanian citizens, like all EU citizens resident in Italy and who do not have Italian citizenship as well, are still counted in immigration statistics EU migrants. as they amount more than 1 million of the foreign population by January 2021.
+Even though Romania is a member country of the European Union, Romanian citizens are still counted in immigration studies as they amount more than 1 million of the foreign population by January 2021.
 Romanians are very close culturally to Italy and can be considered a recently settled community, characterized by family-based migration.
-The gender ratio within the community is relatively balanced, with 73.6 men for every 100 women.
-The second community, the Albanian community has similar characteristics in terms of migration pattern, which is also family-based.
+The gender ratio within the community is less balanced than other 4 largest communities with 73.6 men for every 100 women.
+The second community, the Albanian community has similar characteristics in the pattern of migration, which is also family-based.
 The gender ratio is 105 men per 100 women.
-The number of resident Albanians in the country is 433,000.
+Albanians reach 433,000 residents in the country.

 The third largest national group is Moroccan with about 429,000 residents.
 Immigration of the Moroccan community is mainly due to employment and initially it was the heads of households who migrated.
-However, there has been no shortage of family reunifications over the years, as the gender ratio indicates with 116 men for every 100 women.
+However, there has been no shortage of family reunifications over the years, and this is also evidenced by the gender balance where for every 116 men there are 100 women.